 BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

-Your Company is reporting on the said requirement and giving an overview of the initiatives taken by the Company from an environmental, social, and governance perspective in a separate section of the Annual Report, which forms part of it.
-The Report on Business Responsibility and Sustainability Reporting is attached herewith as ‘Annexure - F’
+Your company is reporting on the said requirement and giving an overview of the initiatives taken by the Company from an environmental, social and governance perspective in a separate section of the Annual Report and forms part of it.
+The report on Business Responsibility and Sustainability Reporting is attached herewith as ‘Annexure - F’

 CHANGE IN NATURE OF BUSINESS